ashn-dot-dev/sunder/README.md

 + `clang-format` (development only)

 The top-level Dockerfile defines a Debian image with dependencies for native x86-64 development pre-installed.
-The Docker image can be built and run with:
+You can build and run the Docker image with:

 ```sh
 $ docker buildx build --platform=linux/amd64 --tag sunder .             # Build the image (do this once)